Chumming For Sheepshead: How to make chum for sheepshead

 How to make chum for sheepshead with clams and mussels

 Mussels and clams chum bag for sheepshead (Photo Credit:King-Fisherman.com)

 Another successful way to chum for sheepshead is by visiting your local oyster house or fish market.
 Often when a fish market cleans mussels and clams, they will throw away all the shells and the guts that are not edible.
 This makes for an excellent chum for sheepshead.
 Obtain a chum bag and through all the guts and shells into the bag.
 Hang the bag on the side of the boat and allow for the scent to disperse into the water.
 If you are fishing around pylons, jetties, piers, and sea walls, this fresh scent will be great for attracting more sheepshead.
 The beauty of this is the fact that the fish market is going to through all this out and will practically give it away to you.
 Every year we go scalloping on the west coast of Florida.
 We save all the shells and guts in ziplock bags and freeze them for wintertime attractants for sheepshead.

 Chumming For Sheepshead: Sheepshead Fishing With Attractants

-If you have any questions, comments or concerns, please feel free to leave us a comment below or email us at info@HFDepot.com.
-Maybe you have a different method for attracting and chumming for sheepshead, we want to hear it!
-We would also love to see all of your sheepshead catches so make sure you send us all your great catches to be featured on our social media pages.
-Check out our other blogs that can improve how good of a sheepshead angler you are and help you catch more fiddler crabs.
-Don't forget to check out our sheepshead jigs for your next fishing trip.
+If you have any questions, comments, or concerns, please feel free to leave us a comment below or email us at info@HFDepot.com.
+Maybe you have a different method for attracting and chumming for sheepshead; we want to hear it!
+We would also love to see all of your sheepsheads catches, so make sure you send us all your great catches to be featured on our social media pages.
+Check out our sheepshead species page and other blogs that can improve how good of a sheepshead angler you are and help you catch more fiddler crabs.
+Now that you know how to chum you need the right lures to help you catch sheepshead.
+Don't forget to get our sheepshead jigs for your next fishing trip.
 We look forward to hearing about your chumming for sheepshead and what method works best for you.